 CBN is short for Canna-Bi-Nol, one of the more than 100+ naturally-occurring compounds produced by the cannabis plant.
-CBN is considered to be a mildly psychoactive cannabinoid and is usually only found in aged cannabis flower.
+CBN is considered a mildly psychoactive cannabinoid and is usually only found in aged THC-dominant cannabis flower.

-CBN and CBD are different cannabinoids with distinct molecular structures and effects.
-CBN, like its predecessor, THC, interacts directly with your endocannabinoid system’s CB1 and CB2 receptors.
+CBN and CBD are different cannabinoids with their own distinct molecular structures and benefits.
+We know that CBN interacts directly with your endocannabinoid system’s CB1 and CB2 receptors.
 CBD does not.

-You can take CBN and CBD together though.
-Doing so may yield more powerful desired effects.
-Some research done on animals suggests that consuming both CBN and CBD is an effective pain management method.
+You can take CBD and CBN at the same time.
+Doing so may even yield additional desired effects.
+Research suggests that consuming both at the same time can be an effective pain management method.

 Where Does CBN Come From?

-CBN is a by-product of THC oxidation.
-As THC is exposed to light, heat, and air, it breaks down into CBN.
+CBN comes from a process called oxidation.
+As its predecessor cannabinoid, THC is exposed to light, heat, and air, it breaks down into CBN.

-This also means that the CBN content present in cannabis flower isn’t determined by genetic factors— many breeders try to maximize THC and CBD levels through selective breeding.
-Instead, the amount of CBN present in your flower is more attributable to age and the environment.
+This also means that the CBN content present in cannabis flower isn’t determined by genetic factors as THC and CBD content are.
+Instead, the CBN present in your flower is more attributable to time and environment.

 How Do You Convert THC into CBN?